Sameesunkaria/swift-flipperzero-hello/README.md

 ```

 > [!IMPORTANT]
-> This step is crucial as the submodule includes necessary modifications to the firmware for [correctly loading a Swift app](#relocations) on the Flipper Zero.
+> You may skip this step if you don't want to install a custom built firmware on your Flipper Zero.
+If you decide to skip this step, make sure that you checkout the `flipperzero-firmware` submodule at the commit that matches the version of the firmware you have installed on your Flipper Zero.
+You may also need to update the `apiVersion` in [`Sources/Hello/Manifest.swift`](Sources/Hello/Manifest.swift) to match.

 #### Step 4: